0xvangrim/guardian-accelerator/README.md

   Liquidity is provided by liquidity providers (LPs).
 These LPs receive a share proportional to their liquidity deposit.
 When withdrawing liquidity, the LP must return their shares to the contract, which will be burned, in order to receive the corresponding amount in USDC.

-  Deposit accounting and share minting are managed following EIP-4626 for vault tokens.
+  The liquidity for depositing/withdrawing tokens and share minting/burning are managed following EIP-4626 for vault tokens.

 - PnL Calculation: The contract calculates profit and loss (PnL) for each user based on the price movements of the underlying asset.